purescript/documentation/guides/PSCi.md

 For help getting started, visit http://wiki.purescript.org/PSCi
 ```

-The PureScript compiler suite (`psc`, `psci`, etc), unlike most compilers, does not ship with a standard library.
+The PureScript compiler suite (i.e. the executable `purs`), unlike most compilers, does not ship with a standard library.
 In PureScript, even `Prelude` is a normal module, just like any other.
 Consequentially, `psci` requires a specific library to be installed in order to be able to evaluate terms in the REPL.

 `purescript-psci-support` defines the `Eval` type class for this purpose.
 Instances of `Eval` are provided for `Show`able types, and for `Eff`, so that we can evaluate actions in the REPL.
 Library implementors might like to provide `Eval` instances for their own `Eff`-like types.